Cannons Point in Orange Park

 Why do village names matter under one POA?

-Geography and tiering - the names organize the plan's map, its eras and its price curves.
-Cannons Point comps mean more than Oakleaf comps.
+Geography and tiering.
+The names organize the plan's map, its construction eras, and its price curves, so a Cannon's Point comp means more than an Oakleaf-wide average.

-The corridor's defining comparison: Forest Hammock's ~$500/yr no-CDD structure against Oakleaf's POA+CDD stack with the campus included.
-Households that live at the pools win here; households that do not should run the decade math.
+That is the corridor's defining comparison: a lighter-fee, no-CDD structure against Oakleaf's POA-plus-CDD stack with the amenity campus included.
+Households that use the pools and courts often win here; those who do not should run the decade math.

 What condition is the stock?

-2000s-era - roofs and HVAC at the ages where insurance quotes and service histories decide offers.
+2000s-era single-family, with roofs, HVAC, and water heaters at the ages where insurance quotes and service histories decide offers.
+Price the capex into every deal.

 Can I rent it out?

-The case: an established village inside the corridor's amenity anchor, with the feeder schools inside the plan.
-The caution: the stack compresses cash flow and the no-CDD rivals discipline resale pricing.
+The case is an established village inside the corridor's amenity anchor with the feeder schools inside the plan.
+The caution is that the heavier stack compresses cash flow and the no-CDD rivals discipline resale pricing.

-Everything the plan built: the campus at three minutes, schools at four, Town Center at five, the expressway at seven.
+Everything the plan built: the amenity campus about three minutes out, the schools about four, Oakleaf Town Center about five, and the First Coast Expressway about seven.

 How is the traffic?

-Plan-scale at school hours - the Oakleaf constant.
-Interior villages share the parkway load.
+Plan-scale at school hours, the Oakleaf constant.
+Interior villages share the parkway load; off-peak the interior position keeps most errands within a few minutes.

 Do I need a buyer agent here?